KodeNet/KodeNet-HTTP/grav/pages/01.home/_faq/gallery.md

 Spam and abuse including advertisements of any kind will not be tolerated on this network.
 For spam or abuse please email abuse@kode.email with the full details.
 If Staff is online you can also send an Instant Message.

 **What else can be done to help with spam?**
-KodeNet XMPP enforces Off-the-Record (OTR) encryption and blocks strangers not in your roster list.
+KodeNet XMPP blocks strangers not in your roster list.
 There are also measures in place to block entire spammer domains.

 <br>
 # IRC